kliu128/kliu.io/content/objects.md

 ### Technology

-- MacBook Pro (M1, 16GB RAM, 512GB SSD) for an incredible-quality computer
-  - I didn't like Apple products for a long time.
-Then I actually tried one, and, well.
-Here we are.
-- AirPods Pro for wireless earbuds that don't hurt my ears over time
+- [AirPods Pro](https://www.apple.com/airpods-pro/) for wireless earbuds that don't hurt my ears over time
-- iPad + Pencil + Paperlike case for distraction-free reading, Anki, and RemNote review (currently)
+- [iPad](https://www.apple.com/ipad-10.2/) + [Pencil](https://www.apple.com/shop/product/MK0C2AM/A/apple-pencil-1st-generation) + [a paper-like screen protector](https://smile.amazon.com/gp/product/B07YYY1DDZ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) for Anki, scratch writing, and RemNote review (currently)
+- Kindle for reading (coupled with Calibre + USB transfer for ebooks)
+  - I have the Kindle KT7, but there are better models these days.
 - [Spectre C35](https://smile.amazon.com/Sceptre-C355W-3440UN-Super-Curved-Ultrawide/dp/B0812DKDD9?sa-no-redirect=1) for an external montior
   - There are better monitors out there, but this one was a nice balance of cost and performance for me.
+- [Magnetic USB-C adapter](https://smile.amazon.com/gp/product/B07TT6NGBC/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&th=1) to make plugging in and out ridiculously convenient
+- [Ergodox EZ](https://ergodox-ez.com/) for an incredibly quality keyboard that doesn't squish my hands
+  - Note: nowadays the [Moonlander](https://www.zsa.io/moonlander/) might be a better choice.
+  - With [Kailh Box Jade](https://novelkeys.xyz/products/novelkeys-x-kailh-box-thick-clicks) switches for extra clickability
+- [Logitech G602](https://smile.amazon.com/Logitech-Lag-Free-Wireless-Gaming-Mouse/dp/B00E4MQODC) for a fairly speedy wireless mouse
+- [Flexispot Motorized Standing Desk Converter](https://smile.amazon.com/FlexiSpot-Motorized-Standing-Converter-Adjustable/dp/B08CC4DDGK/ref=sr_1_4?dchild=1&keywords=flexispot+motorized&qid=1620153688&s=office-products&sr=1-4) for an effective standing desk that can fit in a dorm
 - A good USB-C hub for a desk setup where you can plug in and out with just one cable
-- [Magnetic USB-C adapter](https://smile.amazon.com/gp/product/B07TT6NGBC/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&th=1) to make plugging in and out ridiculously convenient
-- [POK3R keyboard](https://mechanicalkeyboards.com/shop/index.php?l=product_list&c=165) for a good keyboard that doesn't hurt my hands
+- A USB charging station with enough ports to top off every single device I own at a time

 ### Potential Future Things

-- A standing desk converter for normal desks
-- A weighted blanket
 - A [Lumenator](https://www.lesswrong.com/posts/hC2NFsuf5anuGadFm/how-to-build-a-lumenator) to make the room look like daylight

 ## The Digital